What’s new in research and treatment for brain and spinal cord tumors in children?

 Getting chemotherapy directly to tumors

-Some new approaches may help doctors get chemotherapy directly to tumors.
+Some newer approaches might help doctors get chemo directly to brain and spinal cord tumors.

-For a newer method called convection enhanced delivery, small tubes are placed into the tumor in the brain through a small hole in the skull during surgery.
+For example, in one method called convection enhanced delivery, small tubes are placed into the tumor in the brain through a small hole in the skull during surgery.
 The tubing extends through the scalp and is connected to an infusion pump, through which chemo drugs can be given.
-This may be done for hours or days and may be repeated more than once, depending on the drug used.
+This can be done for hours or days and might be repeated more than once, depending on the drug used.
+This technique can also be used to get other, newer types of drugs into the tumor.
 This is still an investigational method, and studies are continuing.

 Other new treatment strategies

 Researchers are also testing some newer approaches to treatment that may help doctors target tumors more precisely.
-This should allow development of more effective treatments that cause fewer side effects.
+The hope is to develop more effective treatments that cause fewer side effects.
 Although these treatment approaches are promising, most are still experimental at this time and are only available through clinical trials.

-As researchers have learned more about the gene changes that help tumor cells grow, they have developed newer drugs that target these changes.
-These targeted drugs work differently from standard chemotherapy drugs.
+As researchers have learned more about the gene changes in tumor cells that help them grow, they have developed newer drugs that target these changes.
+These targeted drugs work differently from standard chemo drugs.

 One example of such a targeted drug is everolimus (Afinitor), which may shrink or slow the growth of subependymal giant cell astrocytomas (SEGAs) that can’t be removed with surgery (see “Targeted therapy for brain and spinal cord tumors in children”).